 The changing nature of work means that a career change may be more feasible for you than for previous generations.
 People are increasingly working in new ways, be it flexibly, remotely or part-time.

 While working might once have been viewed as little more than a means to pay the bills, it’s now widely accepted that finding a fulfilling career is one of the keys to a happy life.
-With this in mind, perhaps it’s time for you to take a step back and look at some of these reasons to make a change.
+With this in mind, perhaps it’s time for you to take a step back and look at some of the main reasons people take the leap and decide to make a career change.

 1. You need a new challenge